cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/basic.md

 Updates to the services and plans can be done as simple updates to the corresponding `sfservices` and `sfplans`.
 Service and plans can be unregistered by simply deleting the corresponding `sfservices` and `sfplans`.

-TODO Backward compatibility existing instances must be handled by the individual service implemementations and the applications properly.
+TODO Backward compatibility existing instances must be handled by the individual service implementations and the applications properly.

 #### Service Fabrik Broker Catalog Cache

 The Service Fabrik Broker watches for registered `sfservices` and `sfplans`.
-It reacts to registrations, updates and unregistrations and keeps an up-to-date representation of the information.
+It reacts to registrations, updates and deregistrations and keeps an up-to-date representation of the information.

-#### Integraton with Service Manager
+#### Integration with Service Manager

 1. An OSB client queries the [Service Manager](https://github.com/Peripli/service-manager) for a catalog of the available services via the `v2/catalog` request.
 1. The Service Manager forwards this call (via some possible intermediaries) to the Service Fabrik Broker.